 Believe it or not, Hollywood can do without superhero movies, giant sharks, sword-and-sandals epics and The Rock – the western will outlast them all…

-Sky Cinema Westerns, available in Sky Cinema on demand and on Sky Cinema Select/HD (CH 442/412) from 22-30 September
+Sky Cinema Westerns, available in Sky Cinema on demand and on Sky Cinema Select HD (CH 402) from 24 August to 8 September

-The western is a genre that has gone hand in hand with American film-making throughout its history, one that is practically synonymous with Hollywood.
-And a look at the collection of legendary westerns new and old on Sky Cinema this month proves that while the genre may be less prominent now than in its heyday, the levels of quality are even higher.
+The western is a genre that has gone hand in hand with American filmmaking throughout its history, one that is practically synonymous with Hollywood.
+And a look at the collection of legendary westerns new and old on Sky Cinema proves that while the genre may be less prominent now than in its heyday, the levels of quality are even higher.